Nik-Hendricks/PWA-MUI/readme.md

 it is up to you to define pages for your user. you can see an example of this in `/public/js/main.js`

-an example of the using the router
+here is an example of the using the router

 ```javascript
 var routes = {